GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 The final product file will have a ``_stack.fits`` suffix and it is shown below.

+The output stack units are in electrons (header keyword BUNIT=electrons).
+The output stack is stored in a multi-extension FITS (MEF) file.
+The science signal is in the "SCI" extension, the variance is in the "VAR" extension, and the data quality plane (mask) is in the "DQ" extension.

 .. warning::

     The upper-left quadrant of this science sequence is rather messy.
 This